St10443269/programming7312_part-1/README.md

 ## Using the app

-1. **Sensors** — register a device (MAC address, Facility/Zone/Sub-Zone,
-   Node ID, category), then attach a config file, deployment photo, or log to it from the device roster table.
+1. **Sensors**: register a device (MAC address, Facility/Zone/Sub-Zone, Node ID, category), then attach a config file, deployment photo, or log to it from the device roster table.
-2. **Telemetry** — seed mock readings or start the live simulation to watch the pulse feed, heatmap, and gauge; or push a single manual reading for a chosen device.
+2. **Telemetry**: seed mock readings or start the live simulation to watch the pulse feed, heatmap, and gauge; or push a single manual reading for a chosen device.
-3. **Deployment Tree** — load the valid sample tree, or the deliberately broken one, and validate it to see the recursive validator's findings (blank names, invalid/duplicate MAC addresses, misplaced node kinds, devices with stray children).
+3. **Deployment Tree**: load the valid sample tree, or the deliberately broken one, and validate it to see the recursive validator's findings (blank names, invalid/duplicate MAC addresses, misplaced node kinds, devices with stray children).